hyperledger-labs/hyperledger-labs.github.io/governance.md

 In case of issue with the [labs stewards](stewards), requesters and/or committers can appeal to the TOC for arbitration.

+## Becoming a Lab Steward

+If you are interested in volunteering to become a Hyperledger Lab Steward, please send an email to [the TOC mailing list](https://lists.hyperledger.org/g/toc) at [toc@lists.hyperledger.org](mailto:toc@lists.hyperledger.org).
+The email should contain:
+1. Name
+2. GitHub ID
+3. Your involvement within the Hyperledger community
+4. Why you want to become a lab steward

+The TOC will then vote at an upcoming meeting to determine if your request is approved.

 ## Labs Stewards Responsibilities

 The labs stewards are responsible for: